undaldotorg/undal/doc/developer-notes.md

 RPC that, when enabled, logs the location and duration of each lock contention to the `debug.log` file.

-The `-DCMAKE_BUILD_TYPE=Debug` build option adds `-DDEBUG_LOCKCONTENTION` to the compiler flags.
-You may also enable it manually by building with `-DDEBUG_LOCKCONTENTION` added to your CPPFLAGS, i.e. `CPPFLAGS="-DDEBUG_LOCKCONTENTION"`, then build and run bitcoind.
+The `--enable-debug` configure option adds `-DDEBUG_LOCKCONTENTION` to the compiler flags.
+You may also enable it manually for a non-debug build by running configure with `-DDEBUG_LOCKCONTENTION` added to your CPPFLAGS, i.e. `CPPFLAGS="-DDEBUG_LOCKCONTENTION"`, then build and run undald.

-You can then use the `-debug=lock` configuration option at bitcoind startup or `bitcoin-cli logging '["lock"]'` at runtime to turn on lock contention logging.
+You can then use the `-debug=lock` configuration option at undald startup or `undal-cli logging '["lock"]'` at runtime to turn on lock contention logging.
-It can be toggled off again with `bitcoin-cli logging [] '["lock"]'`.
+It can be toggled off again with `undal-cli logging [] '["lock"]'`.

 ### Assertions and Checks